A hybrid framework for estimating nonlinear functions of quantum states: Application in quantum error mitigation

 for the Clifford and Pauli measurements respectively.

 The second term can be bounded by $\tr(O\rho)^2\leq \|O\|_{\infty}^2$ which is assumed to be less than some constant, thus is not essential.
 Due to the hybrid framework which utilizes the power of a quantum computer, the variance of $\widehat{o}_t$ is reduced to the original shadow estimation on single-copy, and thus the hybrid framework provides a few advantages.
 For the Clifford measurement, suppose $O$ has a low rank, for instance $O=\ketbra{\Psi}$ some pure state, then $\tr(O^2)=\mc{O}(1)$; For Pauli measurements, suppose $O$ is a $k$-local operator, $2^k\|\Tilde{O}\|_{2}^2\leq 4^k \|O\|_{\infty}^2$, which is also moderate as $k$ is not very large.
-If $O$ is a Pauli operators, this first term can be further tightened to $3^k$ \cite{huang2020predicting}.
+In particular, if $O$ is a $k$-local Pauli operator, this first term can be further tightened to $3^k$ \cite{huang2020predicting}.

-To compare, we take $t=2$ and the estimator of the original shadow protocol shows
+To compare, we take $t=2$ and the estimator of the original shadow protocol shows \cite{Seif2022Shadow}

 with the shadow set $\left\{\widehat{\rho}_{(1)}, \widehat{\rho}_{(2)}, \cdots \widehat{\rho}_{(M)}\right\}$.
-For Pauli measurements for any Pauli operator $O$, the leading term is like $d^3/M^2$ \cite{garcia2021quantum}, which has nothing to do with the locality of $O$ compared with the hybrid approach; for the Clifford measurement with any $O$, the leading term of its variance is like $d^2/M^2$ \cite{huang2020predicting}.
+For Pauli measurements with any Pauli operator $O$, the leading term of the upper bound of the variance is like $d^3/M^2$ \cite{garcia2021quantum,elben2020mixedstate}, which has nothing to do with the locality of $O$ compared with the hybrid approach; for Clifford measurements, the leading term of the upper bound of the variance is like $d\tr(O^2)/M^2$ \cite{huang2020predicting}.
 Thus in each cases, the variance would scale with the Hilbert space dimension, thus exponentially with the qubit number.

-In Fig.~\ref{fig:varianceobsApp} (b), we take $\rho$ to be the noisy GHZ state, and numerically study the statistical error of measuring the quantity $F_2=\bra{\mathrm{GHZ}}\rho^2\ket{\mathrm{GHZ}}$, that is $O=\ket{\mathrm{GHZ}}\bra{\mathrm{GHZ}}$ and $t=2$, with random Clifford measurements for both original shadow and hybrid shadow protocols.
-One can see that the error of the HS protocol keeps constant while the original shadow protocol scales exponentially with the qubit number, which is consistent with the above theoretical prediction.
+These exponential advantages are also manifested by the numerical results in Fig.~3(a) and (b) in main text.